Once upon a time, people thought December 21, 2012 was The End of the World as We Know It

 - The Rapture: Naturally.

-- New World Order: Presumably, The Illuminati thought it would be fun to start their New World Order on December 21, 2012 since people were expecting something to happen anyway.
+- New World Order: Presumably, The Illuminati thought it would be fun to kick their plans into high gear on December 21, 2012, since people were expecting something to happen anyway.

 - Three days of darkness: A theory which got lots of traction in China, leading to huge sales of candles there.

-- Pic de Bugarach: A mountain in France associated with UFO's.
+- Pic de Bugarach: A mountain in southern France near the Spanish border associated with UFO phenomena.
 New Agers flocked to the mountain in December of 2012, believing they would be spared from the apocalypse and also get to reenact Close Encounters of the Third Kind.
+French police eventually had to block access to the mountain itself, concerned that a doomsday cult might carry out a mass suicide or worse.

 - The Zombie Apocalypse: Because again, why not?

-- The Reintroduction of Magic and the start of the Sixth World.
+- The reintroduction of magic and the start of the Sixth World, or the Age of Aquarius.
 (Shadow Run)

 Present in the Apocalypse Day Planner